Earlobe repair can restore earlobes even after years of heavy earrings or large-gauge piercings.

-    Earlobe reconstruction is a simple surgical procedure that repairs your stretched, torn, or split ears by closing and reshaping the lobes.
+Earlobe repairs fix stretched, torn, or split earlobes by closing and reshaping the skin of the lobe.

-Dr. Daniel Y. Maman is a Harvard-educated, board-certified plastic surgeon who is as well known for his surgical skills as his bedside manner.
-His office offers the latest in earlobe repair techniques, along with an exceptional standard of patient care.
+Dr. Daniel Y. Maman is a Harvard-fellowship trained and board-certified plastic surgeon with extensive experience in contemporary plastic surgery procedures.
+His Park Avenue office offers the latest in earlobe repair techniques along with an exceptional standard of patient care.

 How Does It Work?

-Most of your ear is made of cartilage, but your earlobes are composed of skin (areolar) and fat (adipose) tissue.
+Although most of the ear is made of cartilage, earlobes are composed of skin (areolar) and fat (adipose) tissue.
 While flexible and strong, your earlobes are more susceptible to injury than the rest of your ear.

-Just like it does when you have a paper cut, your body tries to heal an ear piercing by creating new skin to close the wound.
-But instead of using a bandaid to help the raw edges of your cut stitch themselves back together, a piercing intentionally separates unhealed skin with a post that forces your skin to heal circumferentially.
+After a piercing, the body tries to heal by creating new skin to close the wound.
+But instead of allowing the wound to close, a piercing intentionally separates unhealed skin with a post that forces the skin to heal circumferentially.

 Earlobe repair procedures have several goals:

-- Restore your earlobe tissue to a uniform, unmarred state
+- Restore the earlobe tissue to a uniform, unmarred state

-- Adjust the size and contour of your earlobe for maximum aesthetic appeal
+- Adjust the size and contour of the earlobe for maximum aesthetic appeal

 Types of Earlobe Injuries

-Dilation (a stretched earlobe), which can be intentional, like gauging, or unintended, usually resulting from years of wearing heavy earrings.
+- Dilation (a stretched earlobe), which can be intentional, typically caused by gauging, or unintended, usually resulting from years of wearing heavy earrings.

-Ptosis, or significant drooping of your earlobe, which can be caused by gauging or weighty jewelry.
-It’s also a common consequence of the natural aging process.
+- Ptosis, or significant drooping of the earlobe, which can be caused by gauging or weighty jewelry.
+This is also a common consequence of the natural aging process.

 Earlobe repairs are performed under local anesthesia.
-For tears, splits, and dilations, Dr. Maman uses a scalpel or special punch tool around the gap in your earlobe to remove any scar tissue and create raw skin edges that can be sutured internally and externally as part of a new healing process.
+For tears, splits, and dilations, a scalpel or special punch tool is used around the gap in the earlobe to remove any scar tissue and create raw skin edges that can be sutured internally and externally as part of a new healing process.